jsb7131/glasgow/README.md

 ### ⏳ Timeout Considerations

 - The default `docker-run` container from the public registry enforces a **30 second max execution time**.
-So long-running sort algorithms **may timeout** before they finish.
-However, replacing `docker-run` with a manual implementation of an ephemeral code-runner Docker would remove this limitation.
+So, long-running sort algorithms **will timeout** before they finish.
+However, replacing `docker-run` with a manual implementation of an ephemeral, code-runner Docker container would remove this limitation.
 - The timeout now applies to **the full submission**, not each individual test case.

 > ⛓️ **Tradeoff**: You lose fine-grained control over each test's timeout, but you gain simpler, safer execution.